 Certificate of Completion in Law Enforcement Technology

 Rio Salado's certificate program requires 39 credit hours of study.
-Courses cover topics like report writing, traffic procedures, search and seizure methods, patrol procedures and police responsibilities.
+Courses cover topics like report writing, traffic procedures, search and seizure methods, patrol procedures and tactical driving.
 Students also take a handful of courses covering criminal and civil procedure.

 Scottsdale Community College is located about ten miles from downtown Tempe and offers certificates of completion in police science, justice studies, crime scene investigation and crime scene technology.
 It also offers a certificate program to students preparing to enter a police academy.
 Alternatively, Phoenix College offers a Certificate of Completion in the Administration of Justice.
 This school is situated approximately 13 miles from Tempe.